Kies op maat

 Future Food Systems

 Are you ready to become a changemaker in the global food system?
-This transformative module offers a deep dive into sustainable food systems innovation, equipping you with the tools, knowledge, and leadership skills to lead meaningful change.
+This transformative module will immerse you in the world of sustainable food systems innovation, equipping you with the necessary tools, knowledge, and leadership skills to drive meaningful change.

-2. Economic Innovation for Sustainability: discover new economic tools like True Cost Accounting and CSRD policies to reimagine the agri-food system into a more circular and sustainable model.
+2. Economic Innovation for Sustainability: Discover practical tools such as True Cost Accounting and sustainability reporting frameworks.
+These tools can be used to evaluate impact and redesign agri-food systems into more circular and resilient models.

-3. Research for Impact: Conduct focused research on a topic of your choice, contributing directly to innovation in sustainable food production and consumption.
+3. Research for Impact: Conduct independent research on a topic that inspires you and contribute to innovation in sustainable food production and consumption.

-4. Value-Based Leadership Development: cultivate leadership skills grounded in values, empowering you to inspire and lead transformation in the agri-food sector.
+4. Value-Based Leadership Development: Strengthen your leadership abilities by connecting your personal values with your professional actions to empower you to inspire change in the agri-food sector.

-· Gain practical insights into real-world challenges and solutions.
+• Gain practical insights into real-world sustainability challenges and solutions.

-· Collaborate with experts and peers passionate about sustainable innovation.
+• Collaborate with experts and like-minded peers who are passionate about innovating the food system.

 Leerdoelen

-- Contribute to innovation in sustainable agri-food production and consumption in a global context
+• Contributing to innovation in sustainable agri-food production and consumption in a global context.

-- Identify opportunities in agri-food markets and international supply chains and with that contribute to new business development
+• Identify opportunities in agri-food markets and international supply chains, contributing to new business development.

-- Promote the implementation of a transition or innovation in the global agri-food sector
+• Promote the implementation of transitions in the global agri-food sector.

-- Evaluate personal talents and competences, reflect on ethical issues, leading to personal leadership
+• Evaluate personal talents and competencies, reflect on ethical issues, and develop personal leadership.

 Ingangseisen

-HAS students and students of other Dutch institutions:
+HAS students and students from other Dutch institutions:

 Literatuur